sjohner/serverless-resume/Azure-Instructions.md

 ## More information about Cloud and Azure

-If you want to get familiar with essential AWS concepts and services.
-There are plenty of free training sessions available on [AWS training and certification](https://aws.training) or Youtube.
-You will need a (free) Amazon account for this.
+If you want to get familiar with essential Azure concepts and services.
+There are plenty of free training sessions available on [Microsoft Learn](https://docs.microsoft.com/en-us/learn/) or Youtube.
+You will need a (free) Azure account for this.

 *   [What is Cloud Computing?](https://youtu.be/dH0yz-Osy54) - 5min
 *   [What is Microsoft Azure?](https://www.youtube.com/watch?v=KXkBZCe699A) - 5min